Archie9010/Photo/README.md

 * [React documentation](https://reactjs.org/docs/getting-started.html)
 * The code was inspiered by PP5 Moments.
 * Post Display on landing page inspiered by Moments by Code Insitute
+* The concept for the right side footer under Popular Profiles came from the Instagram page.

 * Special Thanks to Marcel Mulders for Mentor support, guidance, tips, and key things to look out for throughout the project.